Juheon811/Juheon811.github.io/topic.md

 - Average performance: **64.4%** coherence, **93.7%** diversity
 - QualIT consistently performs the best across all topic counts.
 It is especially optimized for 20 topics, which matches the dataset’s ground-truth structure.

-> 📌 **Summary**: QualIT demonstrates the most coherent and diverse topic modeling performance among the three models, especially when using 20 topics.

 ---

 ### 👥 Table 4: Human Evaluation Agreement